 Flexibility: A flexible CDP can easily connect with a wide range of outside systems and handle any type of data, from any source.
 Some vendors may offer CDPs that work well with their suite of products, but have difficulty integrating data from other systems without an add-on or workaround.

 Extensibility: This means you can deploy useful new functionality quickly, rather than having to build components from scratch.
-For example, Arm Treasure Data has a library of prebuilt extensions for B2B analytics, churn prediction, next-best-action recommendations, sentiment analysis, and many other use cases.
+For example, Treasure Data has a library of prebuilt extensions for B2B analytics, churn prediction, next-best-action recommendations, sentiment analysis, and many other CDP use cases.

 Security: Any CDP should ensure the security and privacy of your customers’ data.
 For example, you may want to verify whether it complies with SOC 2 and ISO 2701 standards, encrypts all data and complies with the European Union’s General Data Protection Regulation (GDPR).

 Financial stability: Once you’ve invested in a system, the last thing you need is to find yourself scrambling for a new solution because the vendor has suddenly closed up shop.
 That’s a risk with some CDP startups that have only limited funding.

 To sum up, a CDP could give you the competitive edge you need to land that next big corporate customer.
 But enterprise CDPs are far from interchangeable, and some of them may be better suited to B2C than to B2B marketing—especially if you’re pursuing an account-based marketing strategy.
 So it pays to take your time, consider all your options, and see which one is truly right for your business.